 Even then I knew there was more to the real estate investing basics than that.

-When starting out you want to pick an investment type that works for you and move you towards your real estate investing goals.
+When starting, you want to pick an investment type that works for you and moves you toward your real estate investing goals.

-For example, single family home rental properties will work best in blue collar neighbourhoods.
-By "work best" I mean that you'll get more people calling you for this type of property than if you do a single family home rental property in a higher end area.
+For example, single-family home rental properties will work best in blue-collar neighborhoods.
+By "work best," I mean that you'll get more people calling you for this type of property than if you do a single-family home rental property in a higher-end area.

 This is one of the key real estate investing basics that I found out well after I started buying the properties.
 It's worth repeating, the investor who gets the most calls wins.

-Of course, you can still rent out properties in upper-class neighbourhoods.
+Of course, you can still rent out properties in upper-class neighborhoods.
 I know people who successfully do it.
-Just understand that you're appealing to a specific segment of the population so the number of people that call your ads will be less.
+Just understand that you're appealing to a specific segment of the population, so the number of people who call your ads will be less.

-So as long as you're prepared to carry the property yourself longer than you would a smaller starter home you'll be fine.
+So, as long as you're prepared to carry the property longer than you would with a smaller starter home, you'll be fine.

-There's a place for both but I would lean to positive cash flow properties if I had the choice.
+There's a place for both, but I would lean toward positive cash flow properties if I had the choice.